 Some of the best practices for intranet sites include:

-- Present a clear vision and messaging: intranets should articulate the “why” behind all intranet initiatives.
+- Present a clear vision and messaging: Online intranet software should articulate the “why” behind all intranet initiatives.
 If you want an intranet site that’s useful, your staff need to understand how intranets help them do their jobs better, so they use it as part of their routine.
 The intranet should not be seen as just another resource or tool for sharing information or documents – it is the hub of your company’s operations and culture and must align with its mission statement and core values.

-- Provide features to support your intranet strategy: an intranet cannot exist simply as a repository for links to other sites around the web.
+- Provide features to support your intranet strategy: An intranet cannot exist simply as a repository for links to other sites around the web.
 To truly engage employees at all levels, intranets must have features that help users work, share knowledge, get their jobs done, and collaborate to solve problems.
 These apps include community forums, collaboration tools, rating systems, search engines, blogs, and more.